 Designed for outstanding students to broaden their historical knowledge beyond regular course offerings.
 May be repeated once.
-[Crosslisted as: PLS 390.]

 HIS 401 - Selected Topics

 Credits, 1 sem. hr.
 Prerequisite(s): Instructor's consent.

 These courses are offered in response to identified interests and needs.
 Topics of a contemporary nature and other topics of current interest will be chosen for in-depth study.